qcscine/molassembler/README.md

 Molassembler is a C++ library that aims to facilitate crossings between Cartesian and graph representations of molecules.
 It provides the necessary functionality to represent a molecule as a graph, modify it in graph space, and generate coordinates from graphs.
-Local geometries are modelled onto every non-terminal atom in the graph.
+It can capture the absolute configuration of multidentate and haptic inorganic molecules from positional data and generate non-superposable stereopermutations as output.

 ## Features